How can I avoid uncertainty?

 In my various PM trainings (Level D IPMA, PMI-based) I have learned a lot about project goals, their definition and their required measurability.
-This fits into a project model that moves within the triangle of time, cost and content/quality.
+This fits into a project model that moves within the triangle of time, cost and scope.
 In my practical work as a project manager and later as a PMO manager, I have repeatedly observed that even in projects that achieved defined goals within the given triangle together with the client, stakeholders and the PM team, the satisfaction with the project result was significantly lower than the measurable result would have suggested.
 In the course of the project reviews, there were frequent discussions about these measurable results, which is why a goal was allegedly not achieved after all, meant differently, etc. Also the constant adjustment and comparison of project goals between client and contractor did not really improve this situation.
 I experience and observe similar misunderstandings with agile approaches.

 The goal behind the goal

 So what leads to the fact that despite the comparison of “SMART” goals, the enthusiasm of the client for the project result is missing?
 From my current point of view as a systemic consultant, there is often one central question missing at the beginning of a collaboration: What is the goal behind the goal?
 In other words: which intention is pursued?